-A very popular feature of our monthly meetings are our visiting speakers who open the meeting.
-After the speaker there is a short break before the general meeting which focuses on family history issues.
+The very popular feature of our monthly meetings are our visiting speakers who open the meeting.
+After the speaker there is a short break before the general meeting which then focuses on family history issues.

 We are always looking for new and interesting speakers.
 If you have a story to share or know of a speaker who would be able to visit our rooms to share their story or their research, please complete the contact form at the bottom of this page outlining a possible presentation.